HRES-345-119

 Opponents argue

-Opponents argue that simple commemorative resolutions consume limited congressional floor time and resources without producing any measurable policy outcome or directing funding toward research or patient care.
-They contend that meaningful support for Parkinson's patients would require substantive legislation — such as increased NIH research appropriations — rather than symbolic designations that carry no legal force.
+Opponents argue that commemorative resolutions consume limited congressional time and resources without producing any measurable policy outcome, funding, or legal change for Parkinson's patients.
+They contend that if Congress genuinely prioritizes Parkinson's disease — which the bill notes will cost the U.S. at least $80 billion annually by 2037 — it should direct that energy toward substantive legislation such as increased NIH research appropriations rather than non-binding symbolic declarations.